Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Ultimate Guide to Hydroponic Wheatgrass Trays for Thriving Gardens

-A Journey Through Hydroponic Wheatgrass Trays: My Backyard Adventure
+A Journey Through Hydroponic Wheatgrass Trays: My

-It all started one lazy Saturday afternoon when I decided to stroll to the shed and rummage around for some old tools.
+It all started one lazy Saturday afternoon when I decided to stroll out to the shed and rummage around for some old tools.
 I had been binge-watching videos on aquaponics and hydroponics, and somewhere between my third cup of coffee and the eighth how-to video, I got bitten by the gardening bug.
 I thought, “How hard could it be?
-I’ll build my own little ecosystem right here in my backyard.”
-You know, just a small, self-sustaining system.
+I’ll build my own little ecosystem here in my backyard.”
+You know, just a small, self-sustaining .
 Simple, right?

 The Dream

 I had grand ideas.
-My vision was to have a beautiful aquaponics setup, where slew of fish could swim merrily in their tank, feeding the plants on top with their waste while the plants filtered the water for them.
+My vision was to have a beautiful aquaponics setup, where slew of could swim merrily in their tank, feeding the plants on top with their waste while the plants filtered the water for them.
 It sounded poetic, like a mini Noah’s Ark.
-I was imagining the fresh wheatgrass I would harvest from my trays, the vibrant adding a splash of life to my routine smoothies.
+I was imagining the fresh wheatgrass I would harvest from my trays, the vibrant green adding a splash of life to my routine smoothies.

 So, with plans drawn on an old napkin and my heart set, I got to work.
-I scrounged up some leftover plywood from our last home repair project and grabbed an old fish tank I’d kept since high school.
-The tank was a bit cloudy from sitting there for so long, and let me tell you, as soon as I brought it out into the , it smelled like something took up permanent residence.
+I scrounged up some leftover plywood from our last home repair project and grabbed an old I’d kept since high school.
+The tank was a bit cloudy from sitting there for so long, and let me tell you, as soon as I brought it out into the sunlight, it smelled like something took up permanent residence.

 I thought I’d nailed it when I filled the tank with water, splashed a tad too much dechlorinator in, and set it up on my patio.
 A couple of days later, I headed out to the pet store, excited to pick out my fish—some nice tilapia seemed like a good option.
 “They’re hardy,” the employee said.
 “They’ll thrive in your conditions.”
 Yep, that sold me.